RituPande/ritupande.github.io/_posts/2021-02-21-Forward-Back-Propagation.md

 ---
 A computational graph is defined as a directed graph where the nodes correspond to mathematical operations.
 It is used as a way of expressing and evaluating a mathematical expression.
 Each node of a computational graph has one or two incoming edges carrying the inputs and one outgoing edge representing the result of the operation performed by the node on the inputs.
 There are two basic operations performed on a computational graph:
 **Forward Propagation:** Forward propagation involves computing the values of all nodes in the graph to arrive at the final value of the mathematical expression represented by the graph.
-**Back Propagation:** Back propagation involves calculating partial derivatives of the output of the graph w.r.t. the inputs of each node.
-These partial derivatives explain how the output of the graph varies w.r.t to its inputs
+**Back Propagation:** Back propagation involves calculating partial derivatives of the objective function of the grapth w.r.t the inputs of a graph node using the partial derivaties of the objective function w.r.t. it's output.
+These partial derivatives explain how the objective function of the graph varies w.r.t to its inputs

 ## 1. Operations on Computational Graphs
 Let *f* represent a mathematical operation represented by one of the nodes in a computational graph whose final output is L, such that  *z=f(x,y)* as depicted in the diagram below.
-* **Forward propagation** (shown in green) on a computational graph calculates the output  *L* of the graph by calculating the intermediate outputs  *z* of each node in the graph and passing on the output as input to the next node.
+* **Forward propagation** (shown in green) on a computational graph calculates the objective function *L* of a graph using its output.
+Each node of the graph  calculates the intermediate outputs  *z* and passes on the output as input to the next node.
 * **Back propagation** (shown in red) calculates the gradient of L w.r.t. inputs of each node, passing the gradients thus calculated to nodes down the graph.
 	* The **input** to the back propagation operation at every node is the partial derivation of L w.r.t. the output of that node z i.e. $$\displaystyle \frac{\partial L}{\partial z} $$
 	* The **output** of backpropagation is the partial derivatives L w.r.t. to the inputs of the node i.e.  $$ \displaystyle \frac{\partial L}{\partial x}, \frac{\partial L}{\partial y} $$